You Deserve Quality Health Care

 Please be sure to get your children to the pediatrician or PCP for all well child visits.
 The doctor will make sure they get their immunizations.

 In addition, Consumer Assessment of Healthcare Providers and Systems (CAHPS) surveys ask consumers and patients to report on and evaluate their experiences.
-CAHPS are a set of measures established by quality agencies to help measure the performance of an organization, and allow companies to compare themselves to other companies in the health industry to see how well they perform.
+CAHPS are a set of measures created by quality agencies to help measure the performance of an organization.
+They allow companies to compare themselves to others in the health industry to see how well they perform.